--S[symbol][size[u]]
+-S[symbol|[size[u]][/size_y]

-Plot symbols (including vectors, pie slices, fronts, decorated or quoted lines).
+Plot symbols.
 If present, size is symbol size in the unit set in gmt.conf (unless c, i, or p is appended).
 If the symbol code (see below) is not given it will be read from the last column in the input data; this cannot be used in conjunction with binary input.
-Optionally, append c, i, or p to indicate that the size information in the input data is in units of cm, inch, or point, respectively [Default is PROJ\LENGTH\UNIT].
-Note: if you provide both size and symbol via the input file you must use PROJ\LENGTH\UNIT to indicate the unit used for the symbol size or append the units to the sizes in the file.
-If symbol sizes are expected via the third data column then you may convert those values to suitable symbol sizes via the -i mechanism.
+Optionally, append c, i, or p to indicate that the size information in the input data is in units of cm, inch, or point, respectively [Default is PROJ_LENGTH_UNIT].
+Note: if you give both size and symbol via the input file you must use PROJ_LENGTH_UNIT to indicate the units used for the symbol size or append the units to the size in the file.
+Some 2-dimensional symbols optionally take a second size via size_y.
+If symbol sizes are expected via the fourth data column then you may convert those values to suitable symbol sizes via the -i mechanism.